ThorstenHans/workshops/spinkube/workshop/02-running-spinapps-on-spinkube.md

 # Running Spin Apps on Kubernetes with SpinKube

-In this module we will deploy our first Spin App to Kubernetes and make ourselfs familiar with supporting technologies, practices and commands.
-By the end of this module you'll have mastered the following objectives:
+In this module we will deploy our first Spin App to Kubernetes and familiarize ourself with supporting technologies, practices and commands.
+By the end of this module you will:

 - Understand how Spin Apps are distributed
-- Examinated a Spin App distributable
+- Examine how to distribute a Spin App
-- Run a Spin App locally using its distributable
+- Run a Spin App locally using its OCI Artifact
-- Scaffolded a `SpinApp` CR with custom settings
+- Scaffold a `SpinApp` CR with custom settings
-- Deployed a `SpinApp` to Kubernetes
+- Deploy a `SpinApp` to Kubernetes
-- Discovered Kubernetes primitives managed by Spin Operator
+- Discover Kubernetes primitives managed by Spin Operator

 ## What is a Spin App